cloudflare/cf-terraforming/README.md

   --resource-type "cloudflare_hostname_tls_setting" \
   --resource-id "cloudflare_hostname_tls_setting=ciphers"
 ```

+Define `--terraform-binary-path` on the generate command which will ensure we're reusing the installed version of
+terraform instead of fetching a new one each time, if you're seeing issues.

 ## Prerequisites

 - A Cloudflare account with resources defined (e.g. a few zones, some load